About Parts Per Million

 About the Author

 Julia Stoops was born in Samoa and grew up in Japan, Australia, New Zealand and Washington, D.C.
-She is a native of New Zealand and has lived in the USA for 24 years.
+She is a native of New Zealand and has lived in the USA for over 28 years.

 Contact

-Background art by Julia Stoops, from The 2001 Book
+Background art on this site by Julia Stoops, from The 2001 Book »